You've just accepted the CTO role. The job is real. The pressure is real. Here's what actually matters in the first 90 days.

 These aren't for public reporting.
 They're for you.
 You need baseline data before you can diagnose anything.

-The principle: By Day 30, you should be able to articulate the state of the organisation in your own words.
+The principle: By Day 30, you should be able to articulate the state of the organization in your own words.
 Not from documents.
 From people.
 From observation.

 Phase 2: Days 31–60 - Design & Align